syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Columns.md

 ## Tree column/ Expander column

-The position of the expander column which acts as tree column, can be changed using the `TreeColumnIndex` property.
+The position of the expander column/tree column can be changed by using the `TreeColumnIndex` property.

-Following code example shows how to change the position of the expander column.
+The following code example shows how to change the position of the expander column,

 {% highlight CSHTML %}
  @(Html.EJ().TreeGrid("TreeGridContainer")